 A BID is a democratically elected business-led and business-funded body formed to invest in and improve a trading environment.
 A BID enables businesses to work collectively to decide on the improvements they want to make in their area.
 As a democratically elected, independent body, a BID allows businesses to have a greater influence and impact on how their local area is managed and develops.
 A BID can only deliver projects and services over and above the statutory services already provided by local authorities and public bodies.

 What is Shrewsbury BID?

-Shrewsbury BID is an independent, not-for-profit company, dedicated to delivering projects, programmes and services that improve the trading environment for businesses in Shrewsbury town centre.
-The BID was elected in November 2013; 76% of those that voted were in favour, and by rateable value 83% were in favour.
+Shrewsbury BID is an independent, not-for-profit company dedicated to delivering projects, programmes and services that improve the trading environment for businesses in Shrewsbury town centre.
+Shrewsbury BID was elected for its first term in November 2013; 76% of those who voted were in favour, and by rateable value 83% were in favour.
 The BID was elected by businesses in the town centre, who also chose its priorities through a consultation process, and strategic leadership is provided by a board of local business people.
 The company became operational in April 2014.

 Have BIDs been a success elsewhere?

-There are over 180 BIDs established throughout the UK, with each location having a unique local business plan.
-Examples of towns and cities with BIDs includes Solihull, Worcester, Bath, Stratford and Lincoln.
+There are now over 300 BIDs established throughout the UK, with each location having a unique local business plan.
+Examples of other towns and cities with BIDs includes Chester, Bath, Aberystwyth, Oswestry, Stafford and Leamington Spa.